fangli-DX3906/fangli-DX3906.github.io/_pages/publications.md

 ### Corporate Cash, Investment, and Uncertainty
 job market paper

-Using firm-level data from Compustat and FISD, I found that, conditional on the aggregate uncertainty level, corporate investment decreases in response to the cash shock, and dividend distribution increases.
+Using firm-level data from Compustat and FISD, TRACE, I empirically discovered that the correlation between firm investment levels and cash flow diminishes when the aggregate uncertainty level is high.
+Conversely, the correlation between firm cash dividend distributions and cash flow increases under these conditions.
+This finding is somewhat counterintuitive.
 I built a simple DSGE model with a flight-to-safety feature to match the empirical results.
-This occurs because the shareholder shifts her asset holding from a risky asset to a riskless asset, thereby squeezing the firm's resources.
+This occurs because the shareholder shifts her asset holding from a risky asset to a riskless asset, thereby squeezing the firm's resources and behaving myopic.
 I also implemented a welfare analysis, and it shows that adding a flight-to-safety feature creates a welfare cost and is thus suboptimal.

+You can find the current version of my job market paper [here](../assets/flcv.pdf).

 ### Identifying Demand and Supply Shocks